-This slow cooker rocky road candy is super easy to make and only takes 5 ingredients!
-Absolutely no cooking or baking required.
-Perfect for when you need a last minute holiday treat!
+This rocky road candy only takes 5 ingredients and is super easy to make at home.
+Made with chocolate, marshmallows, and nuts.
+Absolutely no cooking or baking is required.
+Perfect for when you need a last-minute holiday treat!

-Combine the ingredients in the slow cooker and it does all the work for you.
-Seriously, this rocky road candy is one of the easiest treats you’ll make all season!
+Combine ingredients in the slow cooker and let it do the work for you to create the best rocky road fudge!
+Seriously, this rocky road candy recipe is one of the easiest treats you’ll make all season!

-- Peanut butter: The creamy type works best (not the natural, drippy kind).
+- Peanut butter: The creamy type works best.
+It is best not to use the natural, drippy kind though.